jskov/dns-filter/modules/flutter/README.md

 A simple curl on that endpoint results in 404.
 The headers are important.
 And they are not included by IOWebSocketChannel.

+Duh!
+Because localhost is the emulator's IP.

+Emulator sees host as 10.0.2.2